-Lobbies can be luxurious and grand with high ceilings, elaborate moldings, marble flooring, and elegant furnishings that reflect another era when vintage apartment buildings were built with sprawling entry areas.
-Nowadays, even when smaller, lobbies may be coolly modern with large windows to allow in light and provide spectacular views and display hip, comfortable seating for a contemporary vibe.
+Lobbies can be luxurious and grand with high ceilings, elaborate moldings, marble flooring, and elegant furnishings that reflect another era, when vintage apartment buildings were built with sprawling entryways.
+Nowadays, even though they’re smaller, lobbies can be coolly modern with large windows to allow in light and provide spectacular views and display hip, comfortable seating for a contemporary vibe.

 “Think of it as the front door of your house,” says Diana Pittro, executive vice president of RMK Management Corp., a development and property management firm based in Chicago.
-And your choices needn’t break the bank but should offer several key features.
-A modest investment in time and money can make the difference in securing another lease — or sale.
+Your choices needn’t break the bank, but should offer several key features.
+A modest investment in time and money can make the difference in securing another lease—or sale.

 These five features of interior lobby design can make a world of difference:

-In many smaller buildings without a doorman or concierge, protecting tenants from intruders is a concern.
-For residents, install the best deadbolt key system available, or go the newer route with a magnetic card or fob key system like many hotels do.
+In many smaller buildings without a doorman or concierge, protecting residents from intruders is a concern.
+For residents, install the best deadbolt key system available, or go the newer route with a magnetic card or fob key system like many office buildings do.

-For visitors, install a buzzer system in an outer entry that’s well lighted and has a door behind it that closes securely.
+For visitors, install a buzzer system in an outer entryway that’s well-lit and has a door behind it that closes securely.
 “You don’t want anyone waiting in a dark area where they don’t feel safe,” says Pittro.
 A video camera to record all comings and goings is a good idea, she adds.
-Video systems that were once expensive have come way down in price.
+Video systems that were once expensive have come way down in price in recent years.

-Additionally, install lighting on separate switches and with dimmers to vary lighting levels, for reasons of safety and decor, says Mary Cook of the design firm Mary Cook Associates in Chicago.
+Additionally, install lighting on separate switches and with dimmers to vary lighting levels, for reasons of both safety and ambiance, says Mary Cook of the design firm Mary Cook Associates in Chicago.

-Daily upkeep is a must, especially with snow and heavy rain, which brings in mud and dirt.
-To combat these problems, roll out rubberized mats to protect floors and keep tenants and visitors from slipping and falling, says designer Allston Lipscomb, co-founder of the New York design firm The 3rd Floor Lab, which has decorated numerous lobbies.
+Daily upkeep is a must, especially during times of snow or heavy rain.
+To combat these problems, roll out rubberized mats to protect floors and keep tenants and visitors from slipping, says designer Allston Lipscomb, co-founder of the New York design firm The 3rd Floor Lab, which has decorated numerous lobbies.

 7 Habits of Highly Successful Property Managers Guide